ElFahsi-Abdessalam/Humbug_project/README.md

-# Humbug_project
+# Humbug project
- Final version of the Humbug games programmed in java
+ Final version of the Humbug games programmed in java.
+This game is only in console.